alexanderkoumis/jetsonSIFT/README.md

 # jetsonSIFT

-This is a CUDA-accelerated SIFT implementation.
+This is a CUDA-accelerated SIFT keypoint extraction implementation.
+Note it currently only perform extraction on the first octave.
 Enter the following commands to compile:

 ```bash
 cd jetsonSIFT